The HyperTexts

 MIKE

 Up until just recently, I would have said no. But now my two sisters are both writing poetry, so I will amend that to yes.
-My mother is English, and she instilled love of poetry in me from an early age.
+My mother is English, and she instilled a love of poetry in me from an early age.
 She used to recite “The Highwayman” by Alfred Noyes to me when I was a young boy, and it’s still one of my favorite poems.
 Noyes died the year I was born, 1958.

 OTRWJ